 Statements concerning maximum academic load apply whether a student takes all of his/her work at Mississippi College or whether he/she takes work here and elsewhere at the same time.
-Note that students must obtain permission from the Provost to take courses elsewhere while they are enrolled at Mississippi College and/or working toward a degree from Mississippi College.
+Note that students must obtain permission from the Vice President for Academic Affairs to take courses elsewhere while they are enrolled at Mississippi College and/or working toward a degree from Mississippi College.
 (Form available online and in the Office of the Registrar)